HimanshuArora1234/Autocomplete/README.md

         - sbt run

 PS. `sbt run` will automatically find the `Runner.scala` object which is the Scala App object to kick start this program.

+##Answers to the optional questions

+1. What would you change if the list of keywords was large (several millions)?

+    ```
+    When it comes to stroing a large amount of data, the data structure that comes in handy is HastTable which stores data into an array of buckets (linked-list).
+But in this case we are supposed to preform autocomplete (prefix search) with sorted results.
+Hence I will stick with the implemenation of Trie done using TreeMap.
+    ```

+2. What would you change if the requirements were to match any portion of the keywords ?

+    ```
+    To match any portion, we will need to use a pattern matching algorithm.
+As for exemple Knuth–Morris–Pratt algorithm which searches for occurrences of a "word" within a "text string".
+    ```